-It’s not the first time that anxiety has unexpectedly turned up at my front door; knocking cheerfully as though it were back from a long vacation.
-Putting its bags down and hanging up its sombrero, it’s clapped its hands together and asked: “Now, where were we?”
-It’s something that first happened in 2010 and again in 2014, so perhaps it wasn’t a surprise when I heard the doorbell go last summer; the grey shape of anxiety hovering behind the frosted glass.
+It’s not the first time that anxiety has unexpectedly turned up at my front door; knocking cheerfully as though it was back from a long vacation.
+It’s something that first happened in 2010 and again in 2014, so perhaps it wasn’t a surprise when I heard the doorbell go in 2020; my relapse arriving in the form of relentless panic attacks.

-Yet, although it might have been expected, it was still an event I found frustrating, difficult and frightening to manage.
+Yet, although it might have been expected, it was still an event I found frightening.
 Anxiety relapses are normal, but that doesn’t make them any less scary.

-Previously, these anxiety relapses have lasted a few months; each one de-railing me for weeks on end.
-This time, however, I was determined not to let it wash me away; to completely erase all the solid foundations that I’d carefully repaired last time.
-This time, I would grab my fluorescent dinghy and sail on out of there as quickly as possible.
+Previously, my own anxiety relapses have lasted a few months; each one de-railing me for weeks on end.
+This time, however, I was determined not to let it wash me away; to completely erase all the solid foundations that I’d carefully repaired the last time.

-Of course, anxiety – as with all mental health conditions – comes in an array of shapes and sizes, costumes and disguises.
-As such, there is no ‘one size fits all’ remedy when it comes a’knocking.
-However, there are techniques considered to be universally helpful – methods that have certainly helped me.
+However, there are definitely techniques considered to be universally helpful, methods that have certainly helped me (especially with generalised anxiety disorder).
 So, if the rising tide of anxiety does begin to return, please don’t panic – don’t grab your lifebelt and whistle just yet.

-Instead, have a read of the below, and see if you can help to gently guide anxiety out the door.
+Instead, have a read of the below, and see if you can help to gently guide anxiety and panic attacks back out the front door.

 5 Ways to Deal with an Anxiety Relapse